 (b) The lapse of restrictions on or vesting of Restricted Stock, Restricted Stock Units or Performance Shares that have vested or upon which the restrictions have lapsed within the 36-month period immediately prior to the date it is determined that the Participant engaged in conduct constituting Cause (the "Determination Date") shall be rescinded and all outstanding Awards shall be canceled.
-The Participant shall deliver to the Company the Shares delivered upon vesting or lapse of restrictions if such vesting or lapse of restrictions has been rescinded and the Shares retained by the Participant.
+The Participant shall deliver to the Company the Shares delivered upon vesting or lapse of restrictions has been rescinded and the Shares retained by the Participant.